A good onboarding program is a wise investment to ensure your new recruits are set up for success. Here’s why:

 Building an effective onboarding program takes time and careful planning.
 But you can move faster and see ROI sooner by starting with the right strategy, and following up with a time-based implementation plan that benefits both employee and employer.

-The Definitive Guide to Onboarding: The First 30 Days helps you do exactly that.
+Our definitive guide to onboarding helps you do exactly that.
 In the process of reading it, you’ll learn how to:

-You also get resources like worksheets, checklists, and email templates to help you optimize every stage of the onboarding process.
-Get started today by downloading the full guide here.
+You also get other onboarding resources like worksheets, checklists, and email templates to help you optimize every stage of the onboarding process.
+Download your copy below!